February 23, 2026

 What You’re Likely to See on the Water

 Wildlife sightings change from day to day, but the waters around Anna Maria Island have a fairly consistent cast of characters.
-Knowing what’s common helps you set expectations and enjoy whatever shows up.
+Your tour captain will know current animal behaviors and routes, and will point out interesting sites along the way.

 Dolphins (behavior you may see, etiquette)